 Swiss Withholding Tax

-If the shareholders are domiciled outside Switzerland, double tax treaties apply and generally the final taxation on distributions is between 5% and 15%.
+If shareholders are domiciled outside Switzerland, not located in the EU, and a double tax treaty applies, the final taxation on distributions will generally be between 5% and 15%.

 Double Tax Treaties

-Switzerland has an extensive double tax treaty network, with access to tax treaties with over 110 countries.
+Switzerland has an extensive double tax treaty network, with access to tax treaties with 109 countries.

 - Share Capital

 SA: Registered shares or bearer shares are allowed.
-The identity of any of the shareholders is not public.
+The identity of any of the shareholders is not publicly available.

-Sàrl: Participations are registered.
-The identity of any of the shareholders is public but nominee shareholders can be used.
+SARL: Participations are registered.
+The identity of any of the shareholders is public.

 - Shareholders Meetings